louishenrifranc/C-Style/tensorflow.md

 print(sess.run(dynamic_shape, feed_dict={var: [[1, 2], [1, 2]]}))  # => [2 2]
 ```

+### Sparse vector
+Sparse vector are created usually from sequence features when parsing a protobuf example.
+By default, all sequence features are transformed into sparse vector.
+To transform them back in a dense vector, use ```tf.sparse_tensor_to_dense(sparse_vector)```

 # Variable
 ## Some parameters
 * Setting trainable=False keeps the variable out of the GraphKeys.TRAINABLE_VARIABLES collection in the graph, so they won't be trained when backpropagating.